 Theory of the mind – They have a pretty simple theory that what people are looking at is a sign of what they are paying attention to, that people ultimately act intentionally, and that people have feelings (positive and negative).

-Theory of relation – Through exploratory play, babies learn to recognize casual relations and then use this knowledge to their advantage and solve problems like how to get a toy to work.
+Theory of relation – Through exploratory play, babies learn to recognize casual relations and then use this knowledge to their advantage and to solve problems like how to get a toy to work.

 Babies are born scientists.
-They develop theories about how the world works and constantly learn through observation, exploration and their own experiments with their environment.
-According to a new report by The Center for Childhood Creativity at the Bay Area Discovery Museum, babies younger than one year old have the capacity of developing complex thinking skills related to science, technology, engineering and math (STEM) concepts.
+They develop theories about how the world works and constantly learn through observation, exploration, and their own experiments with their environment.
+According to a new report by The Center for Childhood Creativity at the Bay Area Discovery Museum, babies younger than one year old have the capacity of developing complex thinking skills related to science, technology, engineering, and math (STEM) concepts.
 The trick to develop these skills is to become more intentional in the way we interact with our children.

 These are some of the ways you can foster STEM thinking skills with your little one: